savelee/sencha-theming-tutorial/README.md

 5. Checkout the theming app in your browser: *http://localhost:1841/extthemingapp/?platformTags=fashion:true* (make sure the url contains the ?platformTags=fashion:true)

-# Create your own theme.
+#How to create your own theme package

 Take a look into my blog post: TODO